eschares/combine_WoS_and_Dimensions/README.md

 Each has their own pros and cons.

 ### Web of Science
-Includes a critical data point (Corresponding Author, or in Web of Science terms, Reprint Author), but excludes entire journals through its indexing criteria.
+Includes a critical data point (Corresponding Author, or in Web of Science terms, Reprint Author), but excludes entire journals through its restrictive indexing criteria.

 Good data, but by definition, incomplete